Empowering You With Clinical Insight to Solve Patient Mysteries.

 Course Description:

-This advanced continuing education course provides physical therapists with a comprehensive framework for assessing standing posture and alignment.
-Emphasizing functional biomechanics and chain reaction principles, the course deepens clinical reasoning and equips therapists to identify root causes of musculoskeletal pain and dysfunction.
+This advanced-level continuing education course is designed to enhance the clinician’s ability to perform comprehensive standing postural and alignment assessments.
+Emphasis is placed on functional biomechanics – recognizing common dysfunctions and understanding their biomechanical chain reaction implications throughout the kinetic chain.
+This course deepens clinical reasoning and equips therapists to identify root causes of musculoskeletal pain and dysfunction.

 From this course YOU WILL LEARN TO: